 4. Conducting scripted Q&A interviews with buyers

 Using a telephone script or online survey to learn about your buyers won’t reveal anything you don’t already know — inevitably, your buyer’s first answer to any question will be something obvious, high level, and not particularly useful.
 The structure imposed by surveys and scripts leads to nice charts, but it fails to reveal the new insights that you need.

 How to fix this: It takes a bit of practice, but you can learn how to have the unscripted, agenda-driven conversations that will lead recent buyers to tell you, in incredible detail, exactly how they weighed their options and compared your solutions with your competitors’ offerings.

-The key to success is asking probing questions based on your buyer’s answers.
+The key to success in developing a buy persona is asking probing questions based on your buyer’s answers.
 For example, if buyers tell you they chose you because your solution is easy to use, you might ask follow-up questions to understand what about the solution needed to be easy.
 Or you might ask about the training the buyer expects to attend before it is considered to be “easy” in their mind.
 Another follow-up question might seek perspectives on the resources the buyer will consult, or steps they will take, to compare your solution’s ease of use to their other options.